BenK03/Snap-Stash/docs/specs.md

 ### 1.4.
 Timeline Sorting
 - Organize and display media by date, functioning similarly to Snapchat memories.

 ### 1.5.
-Album Management
-- Allow users to create albums to organize their media.

-### 1.6.
-Privacy Storage
-- Allow users to upload photos/videos to a restricted area, separate from the main gallery.

-### 1.7.
 Caching
 - Utilize Redis to cache frequently accessed data for faster retrieval.

+### 1.6.
+Object Storage
+- Utilize an object storage to store BLOB data.

 ## 2. Non-Functional Requirements
 These requirements define the constraints for the application.

 ### 2.1.
 Frontend/Usability
-- The frontend will be written in React and Tailwind.
+- The frontend will be written in HTML, CSS, and Javascript(React).
 - Ensure a clean and easy to use user interface.

 ### 2.2.
 Backend